Prometheus3375/destiny2-auto-fishing/readme.md

 ## Anti-AFK system

-This system performs actions almost every 2 minutes, each time after casting fishing rod.
+This system performs anti-AFK actions almost every 2 minutes, each time after casting the fishing rod.
-Casting fishing rod has long animation; therefore, anti-AFK actions do not interrupt fish catching or anything else.
+Casting the rod has long animation;
+therefore, anti-AFK actions do not interrupt fish catching or anything else.

-If for some reason no fish was caught for 1 minute (i.e., no fishing rod was cast), then the system starts to perform anti-AFK actions every 2 minutes with no additional conditions until fishing is resumed or the script is terminated.
+If for some reason the fishing rod was not cast for 1 minute then the system starts to perform anti-AFK actions every 2 minutes without additional conditions until fishing is resumed or the script is terminated.

+**Note**: the script cannot resume fishing, this must be done manually.
+Anti-AFK cannot track whether fishing is manually resumed, and after manual resuming it will continue to consider that the rod was cast a long time ago performing anti-AFK action according to the schedule.
+To prevent fish catch failure due to the system, wait till anti-AFK actions are performed and then resume fishing.

 The current anti-AFK actions are the following: